 Eloquently stated Mr. Tozer!

-Tozer is, of course, speaking about unity and where true unity comes from.
-If our eyes are diverted from Jesus and look to man, the teachings and traditions of men, we end up tuned to each other.
-This is a warped version of unity–a religion that is social.
+Too often in the church our eyes are diverted from Jesus and placed upon man, the teachings and traditions of man, and we end up being tuned to each other.
+This is a warped counterfeit version of unity, it’s conformity.